mezcel/electron-container/README.md

 ### A port of an older html web page, [jquery-mobile-rosary](https://github.com/mezcel/rosary-jquery-mobile), into ElectronJs.

-This is a Node App using ExpressJS, Socket IO, and Electron.
+> This is a Node App using ExpressJS, Socket IO, and Electron.

+## About:

 ---

-> This is the social version of a previous Jquery-Mobile app I made a while back.
-The only thing new is the Electron and SocketIO implementation.

-> Not sure if this would be considered a 'fork' off the [Heroku app](https://github.com/mezcel/heroku-joyful-mystery) versio'n or considered a whole 'new version', v4.2 or v5
----

-### My Rationale:
+### My Thoughts & Rationale:

 I wanted to assemble a working NodeJs refresher/refference featuring ExpressJS, Socket IO, and Electron.
 I am also playing the workflow of these NPM packages and how they compare with the workflow of other software API flavorss which do the same things.
 Trying out different things, I disovered some compatibility issues with specific versions of Bootstrap and Jquery.
 Electron on Win, Linux and Mac differ slightly on what features exist.

+* This is the social version of a previous Jquery-Mobile app I made a while back.
+The only thing new is the Electron and SocketIO implementation.

+* Not sure if this would be considered a 'fork' off the [Heroku app](https://github.com/mezcel/heroku-joyful-mystery) version or considered a whole 'new version', ex: v4.2 or v5

+* The user experience closer resembles an even older rosary version I made a while back, [rosary.net](https://github.com/mezcel/rosary.net). (_It has less features and visuals, but now it now falls under the category of social networking application again._)

+---

 ### Objective Goals:

-* Desktop and mobile app
+* Desktop standalone and mobile networked app
 * Works as a Server Hosted App.
 * Send/Recieve text communication between different app instances
-* The user experience closer resembles an even older rosary version I made a while back, [rosary.net](https://github.com/mezcel/rosary.net). (_It has less features and visuals, but it is a social networking application._)

 ### Feature Objective: